WPCV/wpcv-tax-field-sync/README.md

-# Custom Field Taxonomy Sync
+# WPCV Custom Field Taxonomy Sync

 Keeps a WordPress Taxonomy and a CiviCRM Custom Field in sync.

 ## Description

-*Custom Field Taxonomy Sync* is a WordPress plugin that keeps a WordPress Taxonomy and a CiviCRM Custom Field in sync.
+*WPCV Custom Field Taxonomy Sync* is a WordPress plugin that keeps a WordPress Taxonomy and a CiviCRM Custom Field in sync.

 ### Requirements